-To talk about staff in relation to criminal activity is a very sensitive topic.
+The topic of staff in relation to criminal activity is very sensitive.
 Naturally most employers consider their staff to be loyal, hardworking, and trustworthy.
 But that trust needs to be validated and established at the time of hire, and then proven over time by appropriate behavior.
-We need to recognize that all businesses need to measure an employee's level of responsibility and protect access to sensitive data and payments on an on going basis.
+We need to recognize that all businesses need to measure an employee's level of responsibility and protect access to sensitive data and payments on an ongoing basis.

 It is important to be aware that employees may have a criminal background at the time of hire or develop criminal intent over their time of employment.
 Internal fraud committed by staff is a very difficult subject to address but we need to recognize it can be the most insidious and damaging type of theft that a business encounters.
-Unfortunately, it is a fact that employees hired into certain business types have conducted skimming.
+Unfortunately, it is a fact that employees hired into certain types of business have conducted skimming.